thycotic/privman-docs/app-control/personas.md

 For example: A “SQL Administrator” Persona might be created that assigns rights to launch Certificate Manager and SQL Server Configuration Manager.
 Only users under this Persona would be allowed to execute these applications on your network.

+>**Note**:
+>It is recommended to setup Active Directory Synchronization first and run the synchronization task to then easily assign Personas to domain user groups.

 ## Viewing your Personas

 To see all your Personas navigate to __Admin | Personas__.
 From the Windows Privilege Personas page, you can create new Personas and manage existing Personas.